 Lobster night concluded this wonderful cruise and we had a photographer take the obliged cruise-picture.
 We enjoyed one last sunset from our terrace and disembarked in Miami the next morning.

-As we had a few remaining days, we planned some sightseeing in Miami and the surrounding area.
-Read all about it in the next blogpost.
+As we had a few remaining days, we planned some sightseeing in Miami and the surrounding area by taking a roadtrip from Miami to Key West.

 You want to read more about cruising?